-You should use the active form in articles, fiction, blog posts and any form of messaging, email or general correspondence.
+You should use the active form of the verb in articles, fiction, blog posts, and any type of messaging, email, or general correspondence.

-It is because there may be a need not to say who did something or to apportion blame.
+It is because there may be a need to avoid saying who did something or to apportion blame.

 I really need to have my car serviced.

 Joe has to get his hair cut before his interview.

 Are you going to get your computer repaired?